g8rswimmer/mock-http-server/mock_endpoint.md

 * Request method defines `GET`, `POST`, etc.
 * Path like `/this/is/my/path

-Here is an example of defing a request for a mock.
+Here is an example of defining a request for a mock.

 ```
     "request" : {